Georg-S/AlphaZero/README.md

 This is the implementation of my master's thesis project.
-Currently this project gets refactored to some extend.

 # AlphaZero